reduxjs/redux/docs/tutorials/essentials/part-8-rtk-query-advanced.md

 We start by creating a specific `selectUsersResult` selector instance that knows how to retrieve the right cache entry.

-Once we have that initial `selectUsersResult` selector, we can replace the existing `selectAllUsers` selector with one that returns the array of users from the cache result, and then replace `selectUserById` with one that finds the right user from that array.
+Once we have that initial `selectUsersResult` selector, we can replace the existing `selectAllUsers` selector with one that returns the array of users from the cache result.
+Since there might not be a valid result yet, we fall back to an `emptyUsers` array.
+We'll also replace `selectUserById` with one that finds the right user from that array.

 For now we're going to comment out those selectors from the `usersAdapter` - we're going to make another change later that switches back to using those.